-The exhibits filed with or incorporated into this 2010 Annual Report are listed on the index of exhibits below.
+The exhibits filed with or incorporated into this 2011 Annual Report are listed on the index of exhibits below.

-Exhibit No. Description 1.1 Memorandum of Association of Taro Pharmaceutical Industries Ltd. (1) 1.2 Articles of Association of Taro Pharmaceutical Industries Ltd., as amended (5) 2.1 Form of ordinary share certificate (1) 4.1 Taro Vit Industries Limited 1991 Stock Incentive Plan (2) 4.2 Taro Pharmaceutical Industries Ltd. 2000 Employee Stock Purchase Plan (3) 4.3 Taro Pharmaceutical Industries 1999 Stock Incentive Plan (4) 4.4 Amendment No. 1 to Taro Pharmaceutical Industries 1999 Stock Incentive Plan (5) 4.5 Amendment No. 2 to Taro Pharmaceutical Industries 1999 Stock Incentive Plan (5) 4.6 Merger Agreement (5) 4.7 Share Purchase Agreement (5) 8 List of Subsidiaries (See "Organizational Structure" in Item 4.C of this Form 20-F) (5) 12.1 Certification of the Interim Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 12.2 Certification of the Group Vice President, Interim Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 13 Certification of the Interim Chief Executive Officer and Group Vice President, Interim Chief Financial Officer pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 15(a).2 Debenture and Loan Agreement dated December 19, 2000 (6) 15(a).3 Loan agreements dated May 20, 2003 and November 27, 2003 (7)
+Exhibit No. Description 1.1 Memorandum of Association of Taro Pharmaceutical Industries Ltd. (1) 1.2 Articles of Association of Taro Pharmaceutical Industries Ltd., as amended (4) 2.1 Form of ordinary share certificate (1) 4.1 Taro Vit Industries Limited 1991 Stock Incentive Plan (2) 4.3 Taro Pharmaceutical Industries 1999 Stock Incentive Plan (3) 4.4 Amendment No. 1 to Taro Pharmaceutical Industries 1999 Stock Incentive Plan (4) 4.5 Amendment No. 2 to Taro Pharmaceutical Industries 1999 Stock Incentive Plan (4) 8 List of Subsidiaries (See "Organizational Structure" in Item 4.C of this Form 20-F) (4) 12.1 Certification of the Interim Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 12.2 Certification of the Interim Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 13 Certification of the Interim Chief Executive Officer and Group Vice President, Interim Chief Financial Officer pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 15(a).3 Loan agreements dated May 20, 2003 and November 27, 2003 among Taro Pharmaceutical Industries Ltd. and various lenders (5)

-- (1) Previously filed as an exhibit to our Registration Statement on Form F-1 (No. 333-63464), as amended, and incorporated herein by reference. - (2) Previously filed as an exhibit to our Registration Statement on Form S-8 (No. 33-80802) and incorporated herein by reference. - (3) Previously filed as an exhibit to our Registration Statement on Form S-8 (No. 333-12388) and incorporated herein by reference. - (4) Previously filed as an exhibit to our Registration Statement on Form S-8 (No. 333-13840) and incorporated herein by reference. - (5) Previously filed as an exhibit to our Annual Report on Form 20-F for the fiscal year ended December 31, 2005, and incorporated herein by reference. - (6) Previously filed as an exhibit to our Annual Report on Form 20-F for the fiscal year ended December 31, 2000 and incorporated herein by reference. - (7) Previously filed as an exhibit to our Annual Report on Form 20-F for the fiscal year ended December 31, 2003 and incorporated herein by reference.
+(1) Previously filed as an exhibit to our Registration Statement on Form F-1 (No. 333-63464), as amended, and incorporated herein by reference.

+(2) Previously filed as an exhibit to our Registration Statement on Form S-8 (No. 33-80802) and incorporated herein by reference.

+(3) Previously filed as an exhibit to our Registration Statement on Form S-8 (No. 333-13840) and incorporated herein by reference.

+(4) Previously filed as an exhibit to our Annual Report on Form 20-F for the fiscal year ended December 31, 2005, and incorporated herein by reference.

+(5) Previously filed as an exhibit to our Annual Report on Form 20-F for the fiscal year ended December 31, 2003 and incorporated herein by reference.